zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### saveAsPDF

 Initiates the PDF export.
-Also fires the "pdfExport" event.
+Also fires the [`pdfExport`](#events-pdfExport) event.

 > Calling this method could trigger the browser built-in popup blocker in some cases.
-To avoid that always call it as a response to end-user action e.g. button click.
+To avoid that, always call it as a response to an end-user action e.g. button click.

 #### Example - manually initiate PDF export